ecmwf/polytope/docs/User_Guide/Example.md

         result = API.retrieve(request)

-    Note that the result is stored as a request tree containing the retrieved axis indices as nodes.
+    Note that the result is stored as an index tree containing the retrieved axis indices as nodes.